-Each student is required to write a term paper.
+Each student is required to write a term paper in the format of an op-ed.
 This paper shall be about 1000 words in length.
 There is penalty for submitting a paper exceeding 1100 words.

 Students are to state, explore and defend a position in a contemporary investments-related debate.
 Examples of such debates are: (a) behavioural finance; (b) retail investor protection; (c) crypto assets; (d) active vs. passive investment; (e) technical analysis; (f) efficient market hypotheses; (g) ESG investing; (h) alternative investments.
 Students can learn more about such debates from financial newspapers and research papers.